 Companies that accept credit card payments are subject to Payment Card Industry Data Security Standards (PCI DSS).

-This, combined with card tokenization and encryption of the sensitive data, means PDCflow maximizes your ability to protect your company and your consumers from a data breach.
+Secure Overlay, credit card tokenization, and encryption maximize your ability to protect your company and your customers from a data breach.

 Credit Card Encryption Technology